DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture8.md

 ## Knock-out barrier options

 European knock-out options are deactivated if the price of the underlying asset hits the barrier B at some point of the option’s life.
 - The option then expires worthless.

-If the barrier is never hit, the option stays alive and the payoff s are the usual $ \max \{ 0, S_T − K \}$ for a call and $ \max \{ 0, K − S_T \}$ for a put.
+If the barrier is never hit, the option stays alive and the payoff's are the usual $ \max \{ 0, S_T − K \}$ for a call and $ \max \{ 0, K − S_T \}$ for a put.
 There’s two kinds of knock-ins depending on the relation between B and S:
 1. Up-and-out options set $B > S$, noting that typically $K ≈ S$.
 2. Down-and-out options set $B < S$, noting that typically $K ≈ S$.